Housing and residence life regulations

 1. Any decoration that violates Florida Fire Codes is prohibited;

 2. Student decorations are permitted to cover a maximum of 50% of each wall and door in any room.
-If any wall is decorated or covered more than 50%, the student(s) will be asked to remove the necessary amount of decorations to comply with fire safety regulations;
+If any wall is decorated or covered more than 50%, the student(s) may be asked to remove the necessary amount of decorations to comply with fire safety regulations;

 3. Alcohol bottles/cans may not be displayed;

-4. Students are not permitted to paint or paper the walls, woodwork or ceiling, nor refinish any of the furniture;
+4. Students are not permitted to paint or paper the walls, woodwork, or ceiling nor refinish any of the furniture;

 6. Contact paper is not permitted on any surface;